jakubfaldasz/OpenCore-Lenovo-y50-70/README.md

 ### Important
 You have to provide your own generated SMBIOS info in config.plist.
 See GeekyCoder7's README.md in order to find instructions on how to do that.
+Remember that the recommended SystemProductName for y50-70 is MacBookPro11,1.

 ### Caveats: